nodejavascript/word-cloud/README.md

 # word-cloud

-Generate an instant word cloud plot
+Generate an instant word cloud plot and download as PNG

 ## Attribution